-Here we have some basic tips for de-matting your dog’s coat.
+Here are some basic tips and video tutorials for de-matting your dog’s coat.

 Getting Behind The Ears